- Choirs may enter more than one category. Each entry requires a separate application fee.

 - The Festival reserves the right to use any photographic images and/or other media supplied by applicants for promotional purposes.
 The Festival assumes that by providing the Festival with images and/or other media that the applicants have sought the necessary permissions and grant the same to the Festival.

-- The consent required by the Copyright Designs and Patents Act 1988, as amended, is hereby given to the International Choral Festival Wales and its assigns to make recordings and/or broadcasts in sound and/or vision of all performances given at any time during the Festival for any purpose.
-Additionally, all property rights subsisting in any such performance are, on coming into being, hereby assigned in totality to the International Choral Festival Wales and each competitor hereby waives such moral rights to which they are now or may in the future be entitled pursuant to Sections 77-84 of the Copyright Designs and Patents Act 1988.
+- The consent required by the Copyright Designs and Patents Act 1988, as amended, is hereby given to the Cardiff International Choral Festival and its assigns to make recordings and/or broadcasts in sound and/or vision of all performances given at any time during the Festival for any purpose.
+Additionally, all property rights subsisting in any such performance are, on coming into being, hereby assigned in totality to the Cardiff International Choral Festival and each competitor hereby waives such moral rights to which they are now or may in the future be entitled pursuant to Sections 77-84 of the Copyright Designs and Patents Act 1988.
 In applying to compete at the Festival, each competitor certifies that no other assignment or agreement to assign, in respect of these rights, has been or shall be entered into by the competitor or by representatives on his/her behalf.
 Unpublished works: Please ensure the correct permissions have been obtained to use any unpublished works.
 Published works: Please ensure that if you intend to perform any published works that you secure written permissions from the publishers to perform such works at the Festival.

 Travel, Accommodation, Meals